Female tent camper walking dog on leash

 Avian Botulism

-Avian botulism is a toxic disease that causes large die-offs of Colorado waterfowl and other bird species.
+Avian botulism is a toxic disease that causes large die-offs of waterfowl and other bird species.
 The disease is transmitted during summer months when birds feed in contaminated water.
 Avian botulism does not typically cause human disease.
-Humans usually become infected with botulism when they eat improperly stored food items.
-It is rare for domestic dogs and cats to become infected with avian botulism, but cases have been reported.
+It’s rare for domestic dogs and cats to become infected, but cases have been reported.

 What to Look For